flocked/AdvancedCollectionTableView-iOS/README.md

 }
 ```

-## UITableView Cell and Header/Footer registration
+## UITableView Cell Registration

-A registration for the table view’s cells and header/footer views similar to `UICollectionView.CellRegistration`.
+A registration for the table view’s cells similar to `UICollectionView.CellRegistration`.

 Use a cell registration to register table cell views with your table view and configure each cell for display.